browserengineering/book/book/glossary.md

 *Tk*: A UI drawing library for computer programs used in early chapters of this book.

-*Tkinter A Python library wrapping Tk.
+*Tkinter*: A Python library wrapping Tk.